pixelspark/huejs/README.md

-# HueVue: a Vue-based client for Philips Hue
+# HueJS: a Vue-based client for Philips Hue

-HueVue is a simple web client for Philips Hue systems built with Vue.
+HueJS is a simple web client for Philips Hue systems built with Vue.
 It connects directly to the Hue hub (so you need to be in the same network).

 ## Installation